davestewart/axios-actions/README.md

 ### ApiGroup

-The `ApiGroup` class is the base building block for actions:
+The `ApiGroup` class is the base building block for actions.

+You set it up with an axios instance and a configuration block:

 ```js
 export const widgets = new ApiGroup(axios, {